 Neimanis, Astrida.
 Hydrofeminism: Or, On Becoming a Body of Water spacestudios.org.uk/wp-content/uploads/2017/11/hydrofeminism_or_on_becoming_a_body_of_water.pdf, accessed 07 January 2024

-Already in the 18th century, James Hutton compared the global cycling of water with the blood circulation of an animal.
-Today, our bodily flows find comparisons in the way of thinking, writing and being.
-The watery body is not only a metaphor, but is a vibrant fact and (in)fluence - here, women’s fluidity such as the menstrual cycle is an obvious spectacle to witness.
+Already in the 18th century the global cycling of water was compared with the circulation of blood in an animal body.
+Today, our bodily flows find parallels in ways of thinking, writing, and being.
+The watery body is not only a metaphor, but a material reality and influence.
+Also menstruating bodies can be understood as one visible articulation of such fluid processes.

-Drexciya, for example, tells the myth of African slaves that have drowned on their routes towards the American continent and now live on the seabed as aquatic species.
+An example of oceanic cosmologies as inspiration and transformation is Drexciya, a myth around the African slaves who drowned on their routes toward the American continent and who are said to now live on the seabed as aquatic beings.
 And while this Afrofuturist water race is fictional [...], Drexciya has helped inspire a new movement that is very real indeed: namely, proposals to create an ocean memorial to the victims of slavery.

 Helen Scales, Drexciya: how Afrofuturism is inspiring calls for an ocean memorial to slavery, theguardian.com (accessed 9 August 2021)

-Bodies of water seem more differentiated by how not by what.
-Viscosity draws attention to sites of resistance and opposition rather than only a notion of open possibilities that might suggest one indiscriminate flow.
-Still, everybody requires membranes to keep from being swept out to sea altogether, because there is always a risk of flooding.
+Bodies of water seem to be differentiated more by how they move than by what they are.
+Viscosity draws attention to sites of resistance and friction rather than suggesting an undifferentiated flow of open possibilities.
+Still, every body requires membranes in order not to be swept out to sea entirely, because there is always a risk of flooding.

-In acknowledgment of this corporeal connected aqueous community, the distinction between humans and non-humans start to blur.
-Hydrofeminism suggests a new ontological understanding of body and community.
+In acknowledgment of this corporeally connected, aqueous community, the distinction between human and more-than-human begins to blur.
+Hydrofeminism proposes a renewed ontological understanding of body and community.

 The aqueous understanding